- Home

 radiation therapist | plans and delivers radiation therapy |

-medical oncologist* | treats cancer with drug therapies such as chemotherapy and hormone therapy (systemic treatment) |
+medical oncologist | treats cancer with drug therapies such as chemotherapy, hormone therapy and targeted therapy (systemic treatment) |

 endocrinologist* | diagnoses, treats and manages hormonal disorders, including osteoporosis |

-cancer care coordinator, prostate cancer specialist nurse | coordinates your care, liaise with other members of the MDT and support you and your family throughout treatment; care may also be coordinated by a clinical nurse consultant (CNC) or clinical nurse specialist (CNS) |
+cancer care coordinator, prostate cancer specialist nurse | coordinate your care, liaise with MDT members, and support you throughout treatment; may be a clinical nurse consultant (CNC) or clinical nurse specialist (CNS) |

 nurse | administers drugs and provides care, information and support throughout management or treatment |